scriptandcompile/crounter/README.md

 As with anything involving languages, there will always be multiple ways to do something.

-When possible we will do the smart or useful thing by default and provide a way to alter this behavior with a configuration.
+When possible we will do the smart or useful thing by default and provide a way to alter this behavior with through configuration.

 For example.
 The most common and useful command to use should be the bare crounter command within the root of your source directory.
 The command should search this directory, find